 - Triangles EP (2011)

-- Abusive Parents: "What's The Matter Here?", although since all the singer ever sees is a parent threatening to hit a kid, and she never actually intervenes to find out what's actually going on, the song is also a Broken Aesop.
+- Abusive Parents: "What's The Matter Here?", although since all the singer ever sees is a parent threatening to hit a kid, and she never bothers to find out what's actually going on, the song is also a Broken Aesop.

 - The Alcoholic: The addressee of "Don't Talk", but the singer seems to be torn between fascination and disgust, making the drinker also a bit of a Manipulative Bastard.

-- Alternative Rock: One of the first alternative bands before Nirvana to achieve significant commercial success.
+- Alternative Rock: Along with R.E.M., The Cure, U2 and New Order, they were one of the first alternative bands during the pre-Nirvana era of the movement to achieve significant commercial success.

 - The Band Minus the Face: Played straight, with the band being generally best remembered for launching Natalie Merchant's (briefly successful) solo career.